BesnikShala/Milestone-project-1/README.md

 - The home page will have an interactive navbar which allows the user to be able to navigate through the website easily.
 It will be a sticky navbar so no matter how far down the page they go the user can always have the ability to use the navbar.

-- The brand image/name has a link to the home page so users can eaily return to the main page of the website at any moment.
+- The brand image/name has a link to the home page so users can easily return to the main page of the website at any moment.

 - The footer contains information about the business but also links to social media accounts, this is on all pages so users can follow on social media.